SKKULEE/pi_physics/README.md

 ### Introduction
 This program is built to show that counting 1-dimensional elastic collisions can derive the value of pi.

-The hyperlinked video below is what I referred and there are all the details about what this program exactly do.
+The hyperlinked video below is what I referenced and there are all the details about what this program exactly do.
 [The most unexpected answer to a counting puzzle - 3Blue1Brown](https://youtu.be/HEfHFsfGXjs)

 ### How to Use